 Jody White Van de Klippe holds an Honors Bachelors degree in Applied Science from the University of Guelph and a graduate diploma from McMaster University in Child Life Studies.
 Her former career as a Child Life Specialist lead Jody to working in world renowned hospitals, including Toronto’s The Hospital for Sick Children and Baltimore, Maryland’s Johns Hopkins Hospital.

 She has been dancing since a very young age and has training in classical ballet, from Cambridge Theatre Dance School and Hamilton City Ballet.
-Jody’s interest in ballet and live classical music, and ultimately their combined effects on people with Parkinson’s Disease, inspired her to pursue launching Hamilton City Ballet’s Dance for Parkinson’s.
+Jody’s interest in ballet and classical music, and ultimately their combined effects on people living with Parkinson’s, inspired her to pursue launching Hamilton City Ballet’s Dance for Parkinson’s.
 Jody is the Program Director for Dance for Parkinson’s and together with her experience in health care, she is able to develop and deliver a program that is sensitive to both the art and science behind Hamilton City Ballet’s Dance for Parkinson’s.
+She is committed to her ongoing learning and program development and has taken courses with the founding Dance for PD®, The Royal Ballet School, The Franklin Method®.
+Jody is now a Franklin Method Fascia Trainer for the Face, Neck and Shoulders.

 Hungarian-born flautist Máté Szigeti received his training at the prestigious Franz Liszt Academy of Music (Debrecen, ’97 B.A. and `09 M.A.).
 After graduation, Mr. Szigeti spent several years with the Debrecen Symphony, where a familiarity with the standard operatic and orchestral repertoire was firmly established.